The B2B lead generation definitive guide

 2. B2B lead generation buyer journey

 After analysing the buyer persona, you need to focus efforts on the buyer journey development to investigate which strategies and activities are better to develop in each stage.
-It’s important to understand that users can convert into leads or know your company in any of the three stages.
+It’s important to understand that users can convert into qualified leads or know your company in any of the three stages.
 So, you need to focus the content on their current situation.

 Top of the Funnel or TOFU